RVC-Boss/GPT-SoVITS/README.md

 4. **WebUI Tools:** Integrated tools include voice accompaniment separation, automatic training set segmentation, Chinese ASR, and text labeling, assisting beginners in creating training datasets and GPT/SoVITS models.

 ## Environment Preparation

+If you are windows users (tested with win>=10), you don't need read this part.
+Just download the [Integrated package](https://huggingface.co/lj1995/GPT-SoVITS-windows-package/tree/main), unzip it and double-click go-webui.bat to start GPT-SoVITS-WebUI.

 ### Python and PyTorch Version